 Mike was a Partner at Flint and Holmes Solicitors who merged with Stephensons in 1998.
-Mike is Head of Family Law and is based at the Manchester office.
+Mike is a Partner and is based at the Manchester office.
 Mike is a specialist in the law relating to children.

 Mike is the vice president of the Manchester Law Society.
 He has also been a member of the Law Society Children Panel (now Solicitors Regulation Authority Children Panel Accreditation Scheme) since its inception in 1984.